-Merida House was designed by Henry Ponce Miranda in 2014.
+Merida House was designed by Henry Ponce Miranda.
 The house has an area of 200 square meters and an interior design that combines traditional Mexican elements with contemporary design.

 Description by Henry Ponce: Located in the historic center of the city of Merida; the site consists of an area of particular dimensions (5 x 40m) which caused difficulties for the design.
 The premise of the project is to make clear the contrast between the present and the past of the building.
 The strategy involved the use of new elements that integrate a contemporary character in harmony with the original historic elements characteristic of the era in which the house was originally built.
 Inside, a wall made up of a collage of floors refer to the trajectory of the office, as mosaics recovered from several works by H. Ponce Architects in the Historic Center of Merida are used.